 Should I refuse a DUI breath test?

 Determining whether or not to take an Oregon breath test after being arrested for DUI is an important decision.
 While we are not allowed to give legal advice through our website, we can provide helpful information that may aid in making that decision.
+Call a DUII attorney as soon as possible if you’re pulled over for a DUII.

 What is a refusal of an alcohol breath test?